AXPZ20 KNHC 161017

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

-04N140W.
-Scattered moderate and isolated strong convection is
+Widely scattered moderate isolated strong convection is noted

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...